 We have a waste problem.

-• There are MORE than 1,200 active municipal waste landfills in the United States.
+• There are MORE than 2,600 municipal SOLID waste landfills in the United States.

 • Landfills are not just inert piles of garbage.
 WHEN FOOD, YARD AND PAPER WASTE DECOMPOSEs in an anaerobic environment, IT CREATES METHANE AND CARBON DIOXIDE.